waynegraham/registry.clir.org/_projects/2010-labors-for-the-good-of-mankind-hidden-collections-i.md

 ---
 layout: project
-title: "Labors for the Good of Mankind: Hidden Collections in Science and Social Policy"
+title: Labors for the Good of Mankind: Hidden Collections in Science and Social Policy
 ---